 The Utility Billing office is located on the second floor of the Administration building at 15 East Franklin Street.
-A payment drop box is located at the front entrance to the building.
+A payment drop box is located at the front entrance to the building by the double doors.
 Office hours are Monday through Friday from 8:30 am to 4:30 pm.